On exhibit in 1981 at the Allan Stone Gallery, New York City

 The barbed wire springs back to form a reading stand.

 The authors propose that there is too much freedom in contemporary democracies, and that it is necessary to curtail personal freedoms in order to preserve the governability of democracies.
-In 1980 the choice in the USA presidential elections was of three teams, all of which included at least one member of the Trilateral Commission.
+In 1980 the choice in the USA presidential elections was of three teams, all of which included at least one member of the Trilateral Commission, an organization founded in 1973 by David Rockefeller and Zbigniew Brzezinski.
 I exhibited this book as a political commentary, choosing the materials to reflect the metaphor of the text.

-For the following 25 years, the Presidents of the United States, members of this not-for-profit organization, worked toward consolidating power in the Executive branch.
+The first Trilateral Commission member to ascend to the U. S. Presidency was Jimmy Carter, elected in 1976.
+For the following four decades the Presidents of the United States, groomed for the position by the membership of this group, worked toward consolidating power in the Executive branch.
 The terror attack of Sept.
 11, 2001 precipitated the passage of the USA PATRIOT Act, which had failed to pass during the Clinton administration, but was on hand for the (George W.) Bush administration to speed through Congress.

 The book was in many exhibitions throughout the United States, and was circulated through Africa and Latin America by The United States Information Agency in the Center for Book Arts exhibition Book Arts in the USA.